 - Send $211 (every other week) or $229 (twice monthly) to a Roth IRA to maximize your contribution each year automatically.

 - Try sending $50 per paycheck into a vacation fund to take yourself somewhere fun each year.

 You can get a direct deposit form from your bank or brokerage to get the needed routing number and account number for a direct deposit into each account.

 Take ownership of your accounts.

 Your bank is not looking out for you, nor is anyone else in most situations.
 Take ownership of your account and become familiar with the features your account offers.
 Get to know where your money comes from and where your money goes.
-Treat your bank account just like a business treats its bank accounts with a focus on minimizing costs and gaining long-term financial success.
+Treat your bank account just like a business treats its bank accounts.
+That means focus on minimizing costs and gaining long-term financial success.